 In 1976, the General Assembly enacted the Open Records Act, KRS 61.870 to KRS 61.884, which establishes a right of access to public records.
 The General Assembly recognized that the free and open examination of public records is in the public interest.
 KRS 61.871.
 The General Assembly has also recognized that there is an essential relationship between proper records retention and management and records access.
 KRS 61.8715.
-All public records, whether they are stored electronically or in physical form, must be open for inspection unless the records are exempted by one or more of the sixteen exemptions found in the Act.
-All public agencies are required to make nonexempt public records available to any requester, and to provide suitable facilities for exercise of the right of inspection.
-A public agency may not consider the requester's identity or purpose in seeking access to public records.
-However, as will be explained, a public agency may require a person to declare whether the records will be used for a commercial purpose and, if so, the public agency is permitted to shift the costs of production onto the requester.
+All public records, whether they are stored electronically or in physical form, must be open for inspection to residents of the Commonwealth unless the records are exempted by one or more of the sixteen exemptions found in the Act.
+All public agencies are required to make nonexempt public records available to any resident of the Commonwealth who submits a written application to inspect public records, and to provide suitable facilities for exercise of the right of inspection.
+A public agency may not consider the requester's identity, other than to determine whether the requester qualifies as a resident of the Commonwealth as defined under KRS 61.870(10).
+Nor may a public agency consider the resident's purpose in seeking access to public records.
+However, as will be explained, a public agency may require a resident of the Commonwealth to declare whether the records will be used for a commercial purpose and, if so, the public agency is permitted to shift the costs of production onto the requester.